-My favorite Positive Psychology book is Flourish: A Visionary New Understanding of Happiness and Well-being.
-I am a fan of the psychologist and founder of Positive Psychology, Martin Seligman.
+My favorite Positive Psychology book is Flourish: A Visionary New Understanding of Happiness and Well-being, authored by Dr. Martin Seligman.
+For many years I have been a fan of Seligman, a psychologist and founder of Positive Psychology.
 I was thrilled in 2009 to attend the first World Congress on Positive Psychology in Philadelphia.
 Yes, I met him, shook his hand, and even asked him to read and endorse one of my books.
 That didn’t pan out but I remain a student of his work.

 Overview of Flourish:

-First, Seligman explains that he was never satisfied with the perception that was created by using the word happiness in his popular Authentic Happiness book.
+First, Seligman explains that he was never satisfied with the perception that was created by focusing on the word happiness in his popular book, Authentic Happiness.
 He has shifted his focus from the state of happiness to emphasize the importance of flourishing and well-being.
 In Flourish Seligman presents the acronym PERMA.